flatiron/director/README.md

 <a name="routing-events"></a>
 ## Routing Events

-In `sugarskull`, a "routing event" is a named property in the [Routing Table](#routing-table) which can be assigned to a function or an Array of functions to be called when a route is matched in a call to `router.dispatch()`.
+In `director`, a "routing event" is a named property in the [Routing Table](#routing-table) which can be assigned to a function or an Array of functions to be called when a route is matched in a call to `router.dispatch()`.

 * **on:** A function or Array of functions to execute when the route is matched.
 * **before:** A function or Array of functions to execute before calling the `on` method(s).